 - You are taking medication for high blood pressure such as beta-blockers, vasodilators, ACE inhibitors, or calcium channel blockers: Laboratory studies show that forskolin may also lower blood pressure.
 Therefore it may have added effects, although clinical relevance has yet to be determined.

 - You are taking warfarin or other blood thinners: Laboratory studies show that forskolin may have similar effects.
 Therefore, it may have added effects with these medications, increasing the risk of bleeding or bruising.
 However, clinical relevance has yet to be determined.

 For Healthcare Professionals

-Forskolin activates adenylate cyclase through direct stimulation of enzyme and by modulating enzyme activities.
-These lead to increase in intracellular concentrations of cyclic adenosine monophosphate (cAMP) (1).
-This may explain the bronchodilation (4) (5) (6), inotropic (7), vasodilatory (16) and antiplatelet (11) effects of Forskolin.
-Forskolin has also been reported to increase cellular acetylcholinesterase and protect neuronal cells from organophosphate toxicity (17).
-It is thought to reduce body fat and has been studied as a weight loss agent (2).
+Forskolin activates adenylate cyclase through direct stimulation and modulation of enzyme activities, leading to increased intracellular concentrations of cyclic adenosine monophosphate (cAMP) (1).
+This may explain bronchodilation (4) (5) (6), inotropic (7), vasodilatory (16), and antiplatelet (11) effects.
+Forskolin also increased cellular acetylcholinesterase and protected neuronal cells from organophosphate toxicity (17).

-In vitro and animals studies have shown forskolin and its derivative can inhibit cell proliferation, and induce cell cycle arrest and apoptosis in human gastric cancer cells (18) (19).
-Forskolin was also found to inhibit melanoma cell-induced platelet aggregation and reduce lung metastasis (13).
-Forskolin upregulates the expression of cytochrome P450 3A (CYP3A) family through the pregnane-X-receptor that regulates the CYP3A genes (20) (21).
+In vitro and animals studies suggest forskolin and derivatives may inhibit cell proliferation, and induce cell cycle arrest and apoptosis in human gastric cancer cells (18) (19).
+Forskolin upregulated expression of cytochrome P450 3A family via the pregnane-X-receptor that regulates CYP3A genes (20) (21).

 Anticoagulants: Laboratory experiments demonstrate that forskolin also inhibits platelet aggregation (9).
-Forskolin can also induce CYP3A gene expression and can potentially increase the metabolism of drugs that are substrates of related microsomal enzymes (20) (21).
+Forskolin can also induce CYP3A gene expression and potentially increase the metabolism of drugs that are substrates of related microsomal enzymes (20) (21).
 Clinical relevance has yet to be determined.